Rush Limbaugh here on the cutting edge of societal evolution, your bulwark.

 There was a classic two or three great reasons for doing it.

-It's called teaching, it's called making the point.
+It's called making the point.

 It's called caring about what happens to the American people.

-Whatever happened to that, by the way.
+Whatever happened to that, by the way?

 I mean, here the Democrats seem to own this notion that only they care.